rustaceanrob/wdef/README.md

 2. Read the next two bytes and interpret them as an 16-bit unsigned integer, denoted `L`

-3. Read the next `L` bytes and parse as a UTF-8 string.
-Decoding fails if the bytes cannot be parsed as UTF-8.
+3. Read the next `L` bytes and parse into the desired representation.
+Decoding fails if the bytes cannot be parsed.

 4. Calculate the checksum using the `Value` and `Type`

 5. Read the next 4 bytes and fail if the calculated and presented checksum do not match.

-6. For descriptors, parse the computed string and attempt to cast it to a descriptor.
-Decoding fails for if the provided string cannot be cast to a descriptor.
+6. For descriptors, parse the computed string and attempt to cast it to a descriptor that encodes public keys.
+Decoding fails for if the provided string cannot be cast to a public key descriptor.

 If one or more descriptors are not present, decoding fails.